potykion/repka/README.md

 Following repositories have same api as `AiopgRepository` (select methods, insert methods, etc.)

-- `repka.api.DatabasesRepository` - repository that uses [databases](https://www.encode.io/databases/) lib as query executor
-    - Pass `databases.Database` to the constructor to this kind of repo

 - `repka.api.FakeRepo` - repository that uses lists instead of database tables, can be used as mock
     - This repository is implemented partially, because implementing sqlalchemy features (like filters or orders) is hard and pointless for python lists